supabase/supabase/apps/docs/DEVELOPERS.md

 #### Search

 Search is handled through Algolia.
-When the site is built, a [script](https://github.com/supabase/supabase/blob/master/apps/docs/scripts/build-search.ts) runs through all of the types of content, generating search objects that are sent to Algolia to index.
+When the site is built, a [search script](https://github.com/supabase/supabase/blob/master/apps/docs/scripts/build-search.ts) runs through all of the types of content, generating search objects that are sent to Algolia to index.